 There is more than meets the eye when it comes to being a printing press machinist.
-For example, did you know that they make an average of $17.1 an hour?
+For example, did you know that they make an average of $19.68 an hour?
 That's $40,934 a year!
 Between 2018 and 2028, the career is expected to grow 1% and produce 5,400 job opportunities across the U.S.

 There are certain skills that many printing press machinists have in order to accomplish their responsibilities.
 By taking a look through resumes, we were able to narrow down the most common skills for a person in this position.
 We discovered that a lot of resumes listed analytical skills, manual dexterity and math skills and computer application experience.

 If you're interested in becoming a printing press machinist, one of the first things to consider is how much education you need.
 We've determined that 12.9% of printing press machinists have a bachelor's degree.
 In terms of higher education levels, we found that 0.0% of printing press machinists have master's degrees.
 Even though some printing press machinists have a college degree, it's possible to become one with only a high school degree or GED.

 In addition to switching up your job search, it might prove helpful to look at a career path for your specific job.
 Now, what's a career path you ask?
 Well, it's practically a map that shows how you might advance from one job title to another.
 Our career paths are especially detailed with salary changes.
 So, for example, if you started out with the role of computer numerical controller machinist you might progress to a role such as tool and die maker eventually.
 Later on in your career, you could end up with the title mold maker.